ionic-team/stencil-site/versioned_docs/version-v4.4/output-targets/dist.md

 If using the `dist-collection` output target directly, the same result can be achieved using the [`transformAliasedImportPaths`](../output-targets/dist.md#transformaliasedimportpathsincollection) flag on the target's config.
 :::

+### esmLoaderPath

+*default: `/dist/loader`*

+Provide a custom path for the ESM loader directory, containing files you can import in an initiation script within your application to register all your components for lazy loading.

 ## Publishing

 Next you can publish your library to [Node Package Manager (NPM)](https://www.npmjs.com/).
 For more information about setting up the `package.json` file, and publishing, see: [Publishing A Component Library](../guides/publishing.md).